lqc/thinkcspy/source/strings.rst

     .. sourcecode:: pycon

-        The value of pi to three decimal places is 3.142 123456789 123456789 123456789 123456789 123456789 123456789
+        Pi to three decimal places is 3.142
+        123456789 123456789 123456789 123456789 123456789 123456789
         |||Paris          |||    Whitney    |||         Hilton|||Born in 1981|||
         The decimal value 123456 converts to hex value 1e240